nazy67/terraform_gitlab_project/README.md

 - instance type   = is t2.medium  (where CPU is 2GB and RAM 4GB memory)
 - ebs root volume = 8GB /dev/xvda (by default)

-On AWS official documentation for the instance type, they recommend at least ```c5.xlarge```, which is sufficient to accomodate 100 users.
+On AWS official documentation for the instance type AWS recommends at least `c5.xlarge` to run a GitLab, which is sufficient to accomodate 100 users.
 Also in the link below you can find the AWS provided image ids.

 ## Useful links